joelchrono12/joelchrono12.ml/_posts/2026-05-13-i-got-a-bike.md

 So I decided to trust the shop the shop, I got a bike from them.
 All in all, they were very understanding, and I guess they want to sell stuff after all.

-I chose my bike, a Fuji Traverse 1.6, a hybrid bike ideal for city commute and some light dirt paths.
-I traveled all the way from the bike shop to my house, abou 7.5 kilometers or so, which took me about 25 minutes.
-It was a great ride with just a few uphills that were no problem at all!
+I chose my bike, a Fuji Traverse 1.6, a hybrid bike ideal for city commute and some light dirt paths, I got it used for 432 bucks, and paid an extra 10 bucks to add a kickstand---no installation fee!

+I traveled all the way from the bike shop to my house, about 7.5 kilometers or so, which took me about 25 minutes.
+It was a great ride with just some down and uphills.
+None of it was a problem at all!

+And well, I've already gone on a couple of rides and had some more experiences and thoughts to share, which I'll write for an upcoming post.

+TL;DR: I am very happy with my purchase, good stuff!

+{% include img.html image='/assets/img/blogs/2026-05-16-bike.png' caption='My bike!' %}

-This is day of [#100DaysToOffload](https://100daystooffload.com)
+This is day 65 of [#100DaysToOffload](https://100daystooffload.com)